 Alongside the uptick in size, Jones’ third season with Selects was a season of growth in more areas than just height.
-It was a coming-out party for the Virginia native, brought on by coach Matt Plante.
+It was a coming-out party for the Virginia native, brought on by his coach, Matt Plante.

 “I give him a lot of credit for his development,” Rob said.
 “He really made Zac what he is now.
 He put a lot on his shoulders, made sure he played the game the right way.
 It really did work out for him.”

-As a captain with the 18U team, he exploded from the get-go, racking up 45 points over 54 games.
+As a captain with the 18U team, Jones exploded from the get-go, racking up 45 points in 54 games.

 “I knew somebody was going to give me a chance at some point if I just kept playing my game, sticking to the process,” he said.
 “Planter, he’s a great coach, one of my favorite coaches I’ve had in my whole life, and I’ve had my dad as my coach too so that’s big praise for him.
 He pretty much just drove me to get better no matter what.”

-After three years working with Selects and coach Plante, he was finally ready for the USHL Draft.
+After three years with Selects and coach Plante, he was finally ready for the USHL.

-After being skipped over the first two years, Jones was selected in the first round by the Tri-City Storm, and shipping him out to Nebraska was a move that was in the works for quite some time.
+After being skipped over for two years, Jones was selected in the first round by the Tri-City Storm.
+It turns out shipping him out to Nebraska was a move that was in the works for quite some time.

 In the hockey world, everybody seems to know everybody.
 Here, Plante was good friends with Storm coach Anthony Noreen, to whom he had been praising Zac for the better part of two years.